Applying behaviors to logical models

 Sales has a preferred relationship with Customer.
 For a breakdown analysis with Sales, Customer is selected over the other groups as it is preferred.
 For a trend analysis for Sales, Product might be used in the analysis instead.

 Deny relationship behavior prevents Insight Advisor from using the selected groups together when generating insights.
-This is useful when some groups in the same package may not be usefully to use together in analysis.
-Deny relationships can also be used to block groups from being used together that might impact app performance.
+This is useful when some groups in the same package may not be useful to use together in analysis.
+Deny relationships can also be used to block groups from being used together that could impact app performance.
 With star schema data models, there may be groups that have one-to-many and many-to-one relationships that complicate analysis.
 Deny relationships can prevent association between these groups.

 Deny relationships are overruled when a user specifically requests insights from the groups that have a deny relationship.
 For example, Sales and Supplier have a deny relationship.
 If someone queries 'show me sales', no analysis will be generated that contains Sales and Supplier.
 If someone queries 'show me sales by supplier', results including Sales and Supplier are generated.